nglasl/silverstripe-fusion/README.md

 ![search](images/fusion-filtering.png)

-Tagging is immediately available to pages out of the box, allowing searchable tags.
+Tagging is immediately available to pages out of the box, and allows searchable content tagging from both user and content author perspectives.

 To enable tagging for a custom data object:

 ```yaml
 DataObjectName: